guilleng/c-programming-a-modern-approach-solutions/chapter15/exercises/03/README.md

 ---

-Generally, no. It only affects the way the preprocessor searches for the file to be included.
-Using angle brackets to include system headers may be preferred, as it clearly distinguishes them from user-written headers and may avoid collisions of header filenames.
+Generally, no. The distinction between using angle brackets (`< >`) and double quotes (`" "`) affects the way the preprocessor searches for the included file.
+When including system headers, using angle brackets is typically preferred.
+It clearly differentiates them from user-written headers and helps prevent filename collisions.